UDC-GAC/BDWatchdog/docs/index.md

 * In order to see data from real experiments where this tool was used, you can visit [this demo](http://bdwatchdog.dec.udc.es/TimeseriesViewer_DEMO/).
 * For the source code you can visit its [GitHub](https://github.com/JonatanEnes/BDWatchdog).

-### Documentation layout
+Finally, this framework is the subject of a publication in Future Generation Computer Systems (FGCS), which is available [online](https://www.sciencedirect.com/science/article/pii/S0167739X17316096).

-The documentation has been structured as following:
+This documentation webpage has been structured with the following sections:

+1. [Use case](use_case.md): This sections summarizes the core use case of this framework with a simple example.

-1. [Architecture](architecture.md): Where the architecture and design used is briefly described so as to better understand the role of each of the microservices.
+2. [Architecture](architecture.md): Which briefly describes the architecture and design used.

-2. [Usage](usage.md): In this section it is described how to deploy the services as well as the framework overall.
+3. [Deployment](deployment.md): In this section it is described how to deploy the framework overall.
 Some guidelines are also provided.

-3. [Source Code](code/index.html): If you are interested on the low-level code and code documentation.
+4. [Source Code](code/index.html): If you are interested on the low-level code and code documentation.

+5. [Sponsors](sponsors.md): Some comments on the backers and sponsors of this framework.